Electrolite: Lyrical content

-"The 'really deep' in the lyric is, of course, self-deprecating towards attempting at all, in a pop song, to communicate any level of depth or real insight.

-"Mulholland is the place in films where you get a distance, and the awe, of the city built on dreams and fantasy.
-Far away enough to not smell it but to marvel at its intensity and sheer audacity.
-Kinda great.

-"The title of the song came from flying into L.A. and/or seeing it from on high and it looking like a blanket of stars or those bizarre sea creatures that light up when you stir up the water.
-How I got 'electrolite' out of that I don't know, I still can't think of the word I was going for, but it is actually called 'phosphorescence' or 'bioluminescence.'
-I thought it was 'electro'- something, so I just used light/lyte, giving it the 'lite' of modern fad diet language."

 During R.E.M.'s performance on VH1 Storytellers, Stipe introduced the song by saying: "I had a dentist in Los Angeles, who was also a dentist to Martin Sheen, and Martin Sheen was in the dentist's chair, getting his tooth drilled, when I went up to him and said, 'We have a record coming out in a couple of weeks and you're mentioned in one of the songs, and I just want you to know that it's honoring you; I don't want you to think that we're making fun of you.'
-And he was saying [impression of Sheen speaking with the dentist working on his mouth] 'Thank you very much!'.
+And he was saying 'Thank you very much!'.
 He was very nice about it."

+Critical reception

+Paul Lester from Melody Maker wrote that "the cello-plaintive" song was "fine".
+In a separate review, Melody Maker editor Everett True said: "This is R.E.M. sounding all melancholy, impassioned and dreary — as opposed to R.E.M. sounding all bouncy, jovial and irritating."
+Rolling Stone writer Mark Kemp called the song a "a simple, folk-based pop song fueled by R.E.M.’s soothingly familiar guitar jangle."